2015 Morris L. Cohen Student Essay Competition

 2014 Morris L. Cohen Student Essay Competition

-Bonnie Shucha, Assistant Director of Public Services at the University of Wisconsin Law Library, "White Slavery in the Northwoods: Early Sex Trafficking and the Reformation of Law in the Late Nineteenth Century".
+Bonnie Shucha, Assistant Director of Public Services at the University of Wisconsin Law Library, "White Slavery in the Northwoods: Early Sex Trafficking and the Reformation of Law in the Late Nineteenth Century" (available on SSRN).
 Bonnie presented her essay at the 2014 AALL Annual meeting in San Antonio.

 Emily Ulrich, Graduate Student in the Medieval Studies Program at Yale University, "'Commoning' the English Common Law Treatise: Investigating Three Fourteenth-Century Copies of the Britton".